caoyanfei94/caoyanfei94.github.io/projects.md

     <div class="item__description">
       <p><b>PI</b>.
 With Prof. Feng Ju and Prof. Bai Chen. </p>
       <p>@ CMEE, NUAA, Nanjing, 2018 - 2019</p>
-      <p style ="text-align:justify;">I worked in the research team led by Prof. Bai Chen and Asso.
-Prof. Feng Ju for variable stiffness of CMs.
-This research was supported by National Natural Science Foundation of China.
-We aimed at seeking for a controllable approach to adjusting stiffness of CMs fast, safely and conveniently.
-My research was centred on the exploration of variable-stiffness CMs based on shape memory alloy (SMA).
-There are two related research papers.</p>
+      <p style ="text-align:justify;">This project aimed at seeking a controllable variable-stiffness approach that could be utilized in medical continuum manipulator.
+Suppose equipped with variable-stiffness mechanism, this manipulator is anticipated to be capable of continuously tuning its stiffness, thus safely navigating inside human body and reducing operational difficulty for surgeon.</p>
+      <p style ="text-align:justify;">First, we designed a one-way variable-stiffness flexible manipulator that can be stiffened by the proactive deformation of shape memory alloy (SMA) wires, which are well suited for medical applications due to their apparent mechanical deformation capacity, suitable phase transformation temperature, easy miniaturization and crucial biocompatibility.
+The design, mathematical modeling, Finite Element Modeling (FEM) simulations and experimental characterizations of mechanism and single module were separately conducted.
+The results of stimulations and experiments demonstrated a good stiffening capacity of the designed manipulator.</p>
+      <p style ="text-align:justify;">This study has been published in Proceedings of the Institution of Mechanical Engineers, Part H: Journal of Engineering in Medicine.</p>
       <p>
         <a class="button button--secondary button--pill" href="https://www.researchgate.net/publication/327967109_A_novel_variable-stiffness_flexible_manipulator_actuated_by_shape_memory_alloy_for_minimally_invasive_surgery" target="_blank" rel="noopener noreferrer">PDF</a>
         <a class="button button--secondary button--pill" href="https://journals.sagepub.com/doi/full/10.1177/0954411918802922" target="_blank" rel="noopener noreferrer">DOI</a>